qiscus/qiscus-sdk-android/README.md

 # Room Types
 ### Group Room
+A Group Room is a chat for several users.
+A user can join the chat only through an invitation.
 ### 1 on 1
+A 1 on 1 Room is a chat for two users.
+The chat initiator only need to add the target's messaging username

 # 1-to-1 Chat
 ### Creating and starting 1-to-1 chat
 ```java